How to Choose the Right Putter

 Typically, in blade putters, a toe-side mishit will tend to twist the putter face open at impact, while a heel-side mishit will twist the head closed.
 In either case, accuracy will suffer.

-Because amateur golfers often mishit their putts, it is highly recommended that they look for putters with a high MOI when they are shopping.
+Because amateur golfers often mishit their putts, it is highly recommended that they look for putters with a high MOI when shopping.
 And since mallet putters almost always have higher MOIs than blade putters, it’s recommended that most amateurs opt for a mallet putter.

 The Arc of Your Stroke

-Before you even begin shopping for a putter, you should first identify what kind of stroke path that you make when you putt.
+Before you even begin shopping for a putter, you should first identify what kind of stroke path you make when you putt.
 Golfers will naturally have one of two types of stroke path: either a path that moves in an “arc” shape or one that moves more or less in a straight line back and through.
-Have a friend stand behind you, looking down your target line, as you take some practice strokes to help you identify which is your natural stroke path.
+Have a friend stand behind you, looking down your target line, as you take some practice strokes to help you identify your natural stroke path.
 Here’s why it’s important to know that information before you head to the store.

-In contrast, the natural tendency of mallet putters is to move more in a straight line, on the back stroke and through the ball.
+In contrast, the natural tendency of mallet putters is to move more in a straight line, on the backstroke, and through the ball.
 This is because mallets are usually “face balanced,” with weighting that helps it to limit face rotation during the stroke.
 So, golfers who had previously identified that their stroke tends to move in a straight line (with less of an arc), should seek out a putter that is in sync with this natural stroke path (i.e., a mallet putter).

-Feel
+Putter Feel

 Insert Face vs Milled Face